takisrs/vacation-portal/README.md

     └── docker-compose.yml       # A docker-compose yaml file to run the project easily

 ## Installation
-I provide below some instructions on how to run the app.
+I provide some instructions on how to run the app down below.
 You have the option to use the provided docker setup or run in manually.

 ### Docker
 Let's start with docker, as it is the easiest option.
 Just run the command below or follow the detailed instructions.
-Make sure though that the ports 80 (backend), 8080(frontend), 8081(phpmyadmin that used during development) are not occupied in your system as they exposed from the docker containers.
+Make sure though that the ports 80 (backend), 8080(frontend), 8081(phpmyadmin that used during development) are not occupied in your system as they get exposed by the docker containers.

 ```sh
 git clone https://github.com/takisrs/vacation-portal.git && \